Field work in disasters conducted by the centre

 During the period 2016 to 2019 several members of our team conducted various types of field work in the conflict zones in Yemen and Iraq.
 Their work with victims of trauma in these areas forms much of the basis for our research on gunshot and explosion wounds, epidemiology of conflict-related trauma, needs assessment and much more.
 We have also conducted teaching in triage and prioritisation in Iraq.

 When the COVID-19 pandemic hit Sweden in spring 2020 the researchers at the Centre for Research on Health Care in Disasters were able to use their experience working in disaster areas abroad to benefit Sweden's response to the pandemic.
 This included the development of online courses for health care professionals as well as offering expert guidance to national authorities such as the National Board of Health and Welfare (Socialstyrelsen), when it came to policy-making and issuing of guidelines.

 The COVID-19 pandemic clearly showed that experiences gained abroad working in disaster situations can prove very beneficial for work conducted nationally in Sweden.
-The Centre for Research on Health Care in Disasters prides itself on the considerable experience our team has and aims to use it to develop disaster medicine, both in the Swedish and international context.
+We value our team's considerable experience our team and aim to use it to develop disaster medicine, both in the Swedish and international context.